goerz/docs_versions_menu/CONTRIBUTING.rst

 Documentation
 ~~~~~~~~~~~~~

-Doctr Versions Menu could always use more documentation, whether
+Docs Versions Menu could always use more documentation, whether
 as part of the official docs, in docstrings, or even on the web in blog posts,
 articles, and such.